Global Gemology & Appraisals

 SG: 2.56

-amazonite facts
+amazonite Facts

 Amazonite is an attractive green gem that that was once mined almost exclusively in Russia.